chriscra/abandonment_trajectories/README.md

 In addition to observed abandonment, we also developed a simple scenario assuming that no recultivation took place during our time series, and that all abandoned croplands remained abandoned from their initial abandonment through the end of the time series.
 This allowed us to directly quantify the effects of recultivation by comparing the observed abandonment area, age distribution, and carbon accumulation to their corresponding potential values.

-The annual land cover maps (1987-2017, 30 meter resolution) that underlie our analysis were developed on Google Earth Engine using publicly available Landsat satellite imagery ([Yin et al. 2020, *Remote Sensing of Environment*](https://doi.org/10.1016/j.rse.2020.111873)).
-These data are archived and publicly available at Zenodo ([URL TBD]()), along with other datasets produced during the analysis.
-Primary derived data products include maps of abandonment age and datasets describing the area abandoned (in hectares) at each site in a given year, separated by year of initial abandonment ("cohort").

-This is a living repository.
-See the public release and Zenodo archive for the code used at time of publication.

 ## Components of this repository